-LEGO takes pride of place in most Queensland kids’ toy collections and now it’s taking pride of place in their classrooms as well.
+LEGO sets take pride of place in most Queensland kids’ toy collections and now it’s taking pride of place in their classrooms as well.

 “LEGO has a way of bonding kids through play,” Ms Friedman says.
-“While the fine motor skills and STEM-type educational benefits of LEGO are known, there are many social and emotional aspects to LEGO building that educators are seeing as benefitting kids of all ages.”
+“While the fine motor skills and STEM-type educational benefits of building with LEGO bricks are known, there are many social and emotional aspects that educators are seeing as benefitting kids of all ages.”

-Among these, LEGO has a way of being an ice-breaker among shy kids who build together and it can teach teamwork, communication skills and persistence while encouraging problem solving and creativity.
-LEGO has been shown to develop children’s conflict resolution skills and procedural processes while also used successfully in behaviour management.
+Among these, building with LEGO parts has a way of being an ice-breaker among shy kids who build together and it can teach teamwork, communication skills and persistence while encouraging problem solving and creativity.
+Playing with LEGO bricks has been shown to develop children’s conflict resolution skills and procedural processes while also used successfully in behaviour management.

 St Kieran’s Primary School Brighton principal Ben Gray says his school has thoroughly embraced the world’s most popular plastic bricks, using them in the classroom to teach lessons in construction, design and how to execute ideas as well as in the school’s social/emotional program.
 Around 40 students also attend the school’s extra-curricular lunchtime LEGO club every day.

 “BrickResales’ whole ethos sits close to us,” Mr Gray says.
-“As a school we are looking at more sustainable processes for now and into the future which is why we love the idea of utilising preloved LEGO.
+“As a school we are looking at more sustainable processes for now and into the future which is why we love the idea of utilising preloved LEGO bricks.
 It’s a win-win.”